kenna-edwards55/Project3New/README.md

 * [ ] User presses "start" button, and app navigates to the QuestionFragment
 * [ ] The user answers the number of questions they chose from the operator and difficulty.
 * [ ] When finished with each question, press done.
-* [ ] Once the amount of questions requested has been answered, the app navigates to the CorrectAnswersFragment
+* [ ] Once the amount of questions requested has been answered, the app navigates back to the WelcomeFragment
 * [ ] The user sees how many questions out of the total they got correct.
+* [ ] If user's score is >= 80%, user is congratulated.
+Otherwise, the text is red and they are told to practice more.
-* [ ] If desired, they can go back to the beginning of the app and quiz again, by pressing the "Do it again" button
+* [ ] If desired, they can do another round of practice.

 The following **extensions** are implemented:
 * androidx.fragment.app.Fragment